ssubash806/XDP-Firewall/README.md

 - ✅ Indefinite blocking support
 - ✅ CLI-based interface for management
 - 🚧 **Upcoming:**
-  - IPv6 support
-  - Event-based logging (mysql database)
-  - Grafana-based visualization dashboard
-  - MySQL-ready export support for logging
+  - Test Suite support for IPv6 packets
+- ⚠️ IPv6 Not tested in real environment.
+Mak sure to test it before implementation.

 ---